 Area icon: Opens a dialog with seven tabs: Area, Shadow, Transparency, Colors, Gradients, Hatching, Bitmaps.
+On the Sidebar, this dialog is accessed with the small icon at the right end of the panel Area title bar.

-- Area tab: Choose from the predefined list a color, bitmap, gradient or hatching pattern to fill the selected object. - Shadow tab: Set the shadow properties of the selected object.

-- Transparency tab: Set the transparency properties of the selected object. - Colors tab: Modify the available colors or add new ones to appear on the Area tab. - Gradients tab: Modify the available gradients or add new ones to appear on the Area tab. - Hatching tab: Modify the available hatching patterns or add new ones to appear on the Area tab. - Bitmaps tab: Create simple bitmap patterns and import bitmaps, to make them available on the Area tab.
+- Area tab: Choose from the predefined list a color, bitmap, gradient or hatching pattern to fill the selected object. - Shadow tab: Set the shadow properties of the selected object. - Transparency tab: Set the transparency properties of the selected object. - Colors tab: Modify the available colors or add new ones to appear on the Area tab. - Gradients tab: Modify the available gradients or add new ones to appear on the Area tab. - Hatching tab: Modify the available hatching patterns or add new ones to appear on the Area tab. - Bitmaps tab: Create simple bitmap patterns and import bitmaps, to make them available on the Area tab.